Alison dos Santos: 2023

 On 14 February 2023, he underwent surgery to correct a meniscus tear in his right knee.
 His recovery period was expected to last between 8 and 12 weeks.
 He came back on 16 July 2023, with his first race of the season being the Silesia stage of the Diamond League.
 He ran in the 400 m and finished in third place with a time of 44.73.
 Close to a week after, he improved upon this when he ran the 400 m hurdles in the Monaco stage of the Diamond League and finished in second place on 21 July 2023.
 Next, the 2023 World Athletics Championships in Budapest, Hungary followed in August.
 He won his 400 metres hurdles heat in 48.12 to qualify for the semifinal where he finished second with a time of 47.38.
 During the final, he hit two barriers (in the eighth and tenth) and finished in fifth place with a time of 48.10.
 He asked to be exempt from the 2023 Pan American Games so as not to jeopardize his preparation for the Olympics.

 2024

 On 10 May, at the Doha Stage of the 2024 Diamond League, he crossed the finish line with a time of 46.86 and took 1st place, breaking the league record.

 On 31 May, at the Oslo stage of the Diamond League, he defeated Warholm within his own country and took the lead in the 400 m hurdles ranking for the year, with a time of 46.63.

-He won a bronze medal at the 2024 Summer Olympics.
+He won the bronze medal at the 2024 Summer Olympics with a time of 47.26 to finish behind Benjamin and Warholm.

 In September 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

+2025

+Dos Santos was crowned the Grand Slam champion in the "long hurdles" race group at the league's first two meets in Kingston and Miami.
+On 17 May 2025, dos Santos set a new world best time of 21.85 seconds in the rarely run 200 metres hurdles.
+At the Philadelphia Slam, he finished second in his race group behind Trevor Bassitt.

+Following victory at the Prefontaine Classic in July, dos Santos won the 400 metres hurdles silver medal at the 2025 World Athletics Championships, running 46.84 to finish second behind Benjamin.